jack-turk-5/onward/README.md

 * Having developed and deployed Spring Boot Application in Visual Studio Code. <br>
   Install **Spring boot Extension Pack** [ Visual Studio's marketplace](https://marketplace.visualstudio.com/items?itemName=vmware.vscode-boot-dev-pack).
-  Alternatively, Your preferred IDE also a Spring Boot extension option.
+  Alternatively, Your preferred IDE also has a Spring Boot extension option.

 ## _Installation_

 1. Clone this repository to your local machine using this